Joe-Neville/CX-IPv6-Address-Options/CX-IPv6-Address-Options.md

 * However, it is also valid for the client to transmit a DHCPv6 SOLICIT message prior to receiving an RA, thus defaulting to DHCPv6 Stateful regardless of gateway RA configuration.
 * If the DHCPv6 server resides on a remote subnet, the AOS-CX gateway can be configured to forward DHCPv6 messages from the client using the `ipv6 helper-address` and `dhcpv6-relay` command.
 * As part of the test environment the Windows 2019 DHCPv6 server will return a client address, DNS server and DNS search-list.
 * DHCPv6 and SLAAC are not mutually exclusive, if a client OS receives an RA with a /64 prefix and the A flag on, it will generate its own addresses and also attempt to receive an address via DHCPv6.
 This can cause needless address profileration on a network, placing strain on the gateway's hardware resources.
-To avoid such a scenario, configure the gateway to set the M flag 'on' but the prefix A flag off with `ipv6 nd prefix default valid infinite preferred infinite no-autoconfig`.
+To avoid such a scenario, configure the gateway to set the M flag on but the prefix A flag off with `ipv6 nd prefix default valid infinite preferred infinite no-autoconfig`.

 ##### Configuration Example